In This Article

 According to Dr. Dhingra, women with these symptoms can be evaluated with an at-home testosterone test.

-There are two primary reasons women develop low testosterone levels.
-They include:
+The two primary reasons women experience low testosterone levels include:

-If a problem develops with the ovaries or the adrenal or pituitary glands, it can affect testosterone levels.
+A problem with the ovaries or the adrenal or pituitary glands can affect your testosterone levels.

 Gland disorders that alter testosterone levels include:

 Women’s testosterone levels naturally decrease over time.
-This is because the ovaries produce fewer hormones.
+It is because the ovaries produce fewer hormones.

 In some cases, the medicines used to treat menopause symptoms can cause testosterone reduction.